-3 Things You Need to Apply the Enneagram into your EverydayJan 14, 2022
+Cracking the Personality Code—3 Things You Need to Apply the Enneagram in your EverydayJun 07, 2022

 The enneagram is an ancient psycho-somatic-spiritual framework that outlines nine unique personality archetypes and their unique approach to navigating the challenges of being human.

-Discovering your enneagram type is a powerful tool for radical self-awareness, cultivating deeper connection with others, and for navigating change.
+Discovering your enneagram type is a powerful tool for cultivating radical self-awareness, deeper connection with yourself & others, and for navigating times of loss & change.

 Too often, the work stops there: you know your type and have all this information, but you're not really sure what to do with it.

-Because knowing all the descriptive words about your type and getting a laugh from a meme on Instagram isn't going to change your life like this potent framework can.
+Because knowing all the descriptive words about your type and getting a laugh from a meme on Instagram isn't going to change your life.

-The enneagram became a game-changer for me was really when I started to see it as an intricate three pillared system with Embodiment as the goal.
+The enneagram became a game-changer for me was really when I started to see it as an intricate three pillared system: mind, heart, and body.

-Enneagram work towards embodiment requires more than the radical self-awareness of understanding the enneagram framework, but also somatic practices and soul work that are required to integrate this wisdom and truly let it transform how you experience your life.
+Enneagram work requires more than the radical self-awareness of understanding the enneagram framework (the psychological, mind piece) but also somatic practices (for the body) and soul work (from the heart) that are required to integrate this wisdom and truly let it transform how you experience your life.

 3 Things You Need to Apply the Enneagram into your Everyday